 If you’ve ever been around someone who smells like they bathed in cologne, you’ll be very aware that some scents can make your head pound.
 (Personal flashback: Getting hotboxed by Acqua Di Gio in a high-school driver’s ed car.)
 But it turns out that sniffing essential oils for headaches can have the exact opposite effect.

 “Essential oils can help alleviate headaches a few different ways,” says chemist and pharmacist Lindsey Elmore, PhD.
 Some of these benefits are physical.
 “They may relax certain muscles around the neck, face, and head to help relieve tension that can trigger headaches.
 They also may induce a significant increase of blood flow to the forehead after local application,” she explains.
-Essential oils may also help “block pain transmission, desensitize pain fibers, and reduce inflammation,” adds neurologist and headache specialist Sara Crystal, MD—a medical advisor for migraine treatment startup Cove.
+Essential oils may also help “block pain transmission, desensitize pain fibers, and reduce inflammation,” adds neurologist and headache specialist Sara Crystal, MD—a board-certified neurologist and medical advisor for migraine treatment startup Cove.

 But there may also be a mental component to using essential oils for headaches, says Dr. Elmore.
 “The aromas of essential oils help to release emotional blockages and can be calming to the mind,” she says.
 (Helpful if your headache is caused by an overly chatty coworker or an energy-vampire sibling.)